JuroOravec/crawlee-one/packages/crawlee-one/docs/preview.md

 # Preview datasets

-The `crawlee-one preview` command starts a local web server to browse scraped datasets.
-It reads from local storage (`storage/datasets` or `APIFY_LOCAL_STORAGE_DIR`) and serves a simple UI to list datasets, view entries in tabular form, and inspect individual items as JSON.
+The `crawlee-one preview` command starts a local web server to browse scraped datasets, request queues, and reports.
+It reads from local storage (`storage/datasets`, `storage/request_queues`, `storage/reports`, or `APIFY_LOCAL_STORAGE_DIR`) and serves a simple UI to list datasets, request queues, and reports; view entries in tabular form with sorting and filtering; inspect individual items as JSON; and view LLM comparison reports.

 ![Preview UI](./crawlee-one-preview.png)